UoM-RAICo1/raico-docs/README.md

 ## Making changes

 First create a new branch to make changes to the documentation.
+The branch name can be your name which will be used to identify the changes you made.

 ```bash
 git checkout -b <branch-name>